japinol7/the-codemaster/README.md

     	        > Black bats: They deal great damage.
 	    > Demons:
-	        > Beware, they have weapons, can cast spells and have some resistance to magic.
+	        > Beware, they have weapons, can cast spells and have great resistance to magic.
 	    > Dragons:
 	        > Beware, they have magic weapons
 	          and some resistance to magic.